lyret/beat/readme.md

 ## Running

+### Getting started

+Launch the workspace in VS Code and run the task named `initialize workspace`.
+You are now ready to develop!

+Alternative, execute the `npm install` command in the root folder

 ### Launching the language service in vs code

-Open the workspace included in the repo.
-Start a debug session using the `Launch Extension` task.
+Open the workspace in VS Code start debug session by selecting the option `Launch Extension` from the debug menu.

-A seperate instance of vs code will launch with the language service extension "installed".
-Currently heavy in development
+A new instance of Code will launch in a new window with the language service extension installed.

 ### Testing only the parser